3. EPIDEMIOLOGY, CLASSIFICATION & GENERAL MANAGEMENT PRINCIPALS

 A mass casualty event is one in which the number of injured people and the severity of their injuries exceed the capacity of the facility and staff [24].
 Triage, communication, and preparedness are important components for a successful response.

 Triage after mass casualty events involves difficult moral and ethical considerations.
-Disaster triage requires differentiation of the few critically injured individuals who can be saved by immediate intervention from the many others with non-life-threatening injuries for whom treatment can be delayed and from those whose injuries are so severe that survival is unlikely in the circumstances [22,23].
+Disaster triage requires differentiation of the few critically injured individuals who can be saved by immediate intervention from the many others with non-life-threatening injuries for whom treatment can be delayed and from those whose injuries are so severe that survival is unlikely in the circumstances [25,26].

 3.3.5.
 The role of thromboprophylaxis and bed rest

 Trauma patients are at high risk of deep venous thrombosis (DVT).
-Concerns about secondary haemorrhage result in prolonged post-injury bed rest DVT which effectively compounds this risk.
-Established prophylaxis measures reduce thrombosis and are recommended following systemic review [24].
-However, the strength of evidence is not high and as yet there is no evidence to suggest that mortality or pulmonary embolism risk is reduced [25].
+Concerns about secondary haemorrhage result in prolonged post-injury bed rest which effectively compounds the DVT risk.
+Established prophylaxis measures reduce thrombosis and are recommended following systemic review [27].
+However, the strength of evidence is not high and there is no evidence to suggest that mortality or pulmonary embolism risk is reduced [28].
 Compression stockings and low molecular weight heparins are favoured.
-The risk of secondary haemorrhage in isolated renal trauma is low and the practice of strict bed rest has waned in patients who are able to mobilise [26].
+The risk of secondary haemorrhage in isolated renal trauma is low and the practice of strict bed rest has waned in patients who are able to mobilise [29].

 3.3.6.
 Antibiotic stewardship